learningcicd/github-actions-goat-test/Detect File Temporing.md

 # Detect File Tampering

+## Introduction
+In this section we will see how to find out file tempering by any steps / github composite actions.

 ## Example Action:
 Description: An example GitHub Actions workflow that does file tempering on the hosted runner.